x42005e1f/aiologic/README.rst

 ====

 Cooperative (coroutines, greenlets) and preemptive (threads) multitasking are not usually used together.
-But there are situations when these so different styles need to coexist:
+Typically, you have an application that uses only threads (classic application) or only coroutines/greenlets (asynchronous application).
+But there are situations when these so different styles need to
+coexist:

 * Interaction of two or more frameworks that cannot be run in the same event loop (e.g. a GUI framework with any other framework).